mattwcole/local-dynamodb-stream/README.md

 # LocalStack DynamoDB Stream to Lambda

+An example .NET Core Lambda consuming a DynamoDB Stream.
+Runs in [LocalStack](https://github.com/localstack/localstack) on Docker.

 ## Usage

 Requires .NET Core 2.1, Docker, Docker Compose, the aws cli (or awslocal) and [7Zip](https://www.7-zip.org/download.html) on the path if using Windows.